(Please note that this document will continuously be in a state of review)

 - Cairns Marine Maintenance Facility.
 Enterprise North supports the previous announcement (2016) by the Federal Government of funding commitments for the establishment of the CMMF but notes with regret the lack of coordinated progress due to the absence of an agreed development plan.
 It is plainly obvious that the responsibility to coordinate the rollout of this project requires the active participation of Ports North (The landowner) to bring the project to fruition.
 Cairns has the largest number of registered commercial vessels of any port in Queensland with a growing numbers of tourism passenger vessels, fishing vessels, home ported Australian navy vessels, super yacht visitations, increasing numbers of maintenance and refurbishment contracts with internationally flagged vessels.
 This industry provides employment opportunities to more than 4,000 people and is a vital economic cog to Cairns city.
 We are calling on both the State (Ports North) and the Federal Government (Aus Industry) to actively collaborate in funding and delivering suitable infrastructure to ensure Cairns remains internationally competitive in providing maritime sustainment services to a growing customer base.

 - Nullinga Dam.
 Enterprise North remains committed to the establishment of major regional bulk water storage infrastructure.
-The Nullinga Dam project, west of Mareeba, has been central to this discussion for three decades and with the increased population growth bringing on additional urban demand, as well as the rapid development of the tableland agriculture and horticulture industries, this project is now a priority with both State and Federal Governments.
-Building Queensland is now well into two years of a Federally funded feasibility and business case study of the project and this is too long.
-This assessment needs to be completed and a decision made to proceed.
+The Nullinga Dam project, west of Mareeba, has been central to this discussion for three decades and with the increased population growth bringing on additional urban demand, as well as the rapid development of the tableland agriculture and horticulture industries, this project still remains a priority of ours despite the State and Federal Governments recent reassessment of the project following a recent Commonwaelth funded feasibility and business case study.
 The major issues with these projects always gets back to the pricing of any off take agreements and the ownership and ongoing operating costs of the end asset.
 These assets on completion are normally held the State Government.
 The solutions invariably require some degree of political flexibility to achieve an appropriately suitable outcome.
 Enterprise North is calling on both the State and Federal Governments to commit to funding 100% of the construction costs of the dam, and given the long lead time from decision to first water (10/12 years), that the project is commenced within two years.